EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Conclusion

 \section{Conclusion}

-We present \name, an end-to-end equivariant and collision-aware framework for simulating the collision dynamics of deformable objects. \name enforces equivariance throughout the pipeline to ensure consistency under global transformations and incorporates a collision-aware message passing mechanism to embed physical priors.
+We have presented \name, an end-to-end equivariant and collision-aware framework for simulating the collision dynamics of deformable objects. \name enforces equivariance throughout the pipeline to ensure consistency under global transformations and incorporates a collision-aware message passing mechanism to embed physical priors.
 Experiments show that \name consistently produces trajectories closely aligned with ground truth across unseen object combinations and shapes.
 It also scales effectively with respect to rollout length and object count, requiring only minimal finetuning.
 Moreover, we demonstrate that end-to-end equivariance enables robust generalization to out-of-distribution inputs under geometric transformations.
-By enforcing end-to-end equivariance, \name guarantees transformation consistency, thereby enabling modular integration into broader simulation pipelines, which we believe could be a promising direction in GNN-based simulators.
+By enforcing end-to-end equivariance, \name guarantees transformation consistency, thereby enabling modular integration into broader simulation pipelines, which we believe could be a promising direction in GNN-based simulators. \qy{As future work, we plan to extend \name to scenarios where more deformable bodies interact simultaneously and to a broader range of rigid-body collision benchmarks.
+Generalization ability across different material properties also represents an important direction for future work.}